diffusiondata/diffusion-kafka-connect/README.md

 topic partitions - instead relying solely on a last-write-wins model per topic - parallelism of Connector tasks is difficult to achieve.
 The general behaviour should be understood as:

-*   The Diffusion Connector should have a single task for both Sink or Source.
+*   The Diffusion Adapter should have a single task for both Sink or Source.
 This is a result of being unable to rationally distribute addressed topics across multiple tasks, given that the semantics of Diffusion's topic selectors are resolved at runtime.
-*   To parallelise operations, it is recommended to run multiple instances of the Diffusion Connector with separate configurations to target subsets of source or destination topics.
+*   To parallelise operations, it is recommended to run multiple instances of the Diffusion Adapter with separate configurations to target subsets of source or destination topics.
 *   Message order is dependent on the upstream source.
-The Source Connector is guaranteed to deliver messages in-order for a given source topic, but is unable to provide Kafka with useful offsets since the Diffusion Client does not have access to ordering data that exists outside the lifespan of a given Source Task.
+The source connector is guaranteed to deliver messages in-order for a given source topic, but is unable to provide Kafka with useful offsets since the Diffusion client does not have access to ordering data that exists outside the lifespan of a given source task.
-*   The Sink Connector will commit offsets of messages on regular intervals when it is confirmed that they have been published successfully to Diffusion.
+*   The sink connector will commit offsets of messages on regular intervals when it is confirmed that they have been published successfully to Diffusion.
 It is possible for some offsets to not be committed despite being published, if the Diffusion connection is lost immediately after publication but before the Connect framework commits offsets.

 ### License

-This connector is available under the Apache License 2.0.
+This adapter is available under the Apache License 2.0.